 At Laser Spine Institute, we offer an alternative to traditional open back surgery.
 Our minimally invasive spine surgery involves a muscle-sparing, less than 1-inch incision that leads to a shorter recovery time^ and less risk of complications like infection and excessive scarring.

-To learn more, contact our dedicated team of Spine Care Consultants to receive your no-cost MRI review* that can help you determine if you are a candidate for one of our procedures.
+To learn more, contact our dedicated team of Patient Empowerment Consultants to receive your no-cost MRI review* that can help you determine if you are a candidate for one of our procedures.